PedrV/SilverHeart/README.md

 ## The Process of Creation
 It all started with simple challenge, *build a keylogger from scratch*.
 Since I was looking for a way to test my python skills I accepted the challenge.
 And so was born the SilverHeart program.
-After some work the open source keylogger is ready to be released in is the Alpha Version.
+After some work *(20 hours of work,  distribuited by 10 days, and many documentation reading)* the open source keylogger is ready to be released in is the Alpha Version.

 ![*Code*](http://g.recordit.co/R34fSRlNSY.gif)